 About This Interview

-In her one-and-a-half hour archive interview, Sonia Manzano speaks in great detail about her 35-year run as "Maria" on the classic children's series Sesame Street, which she had played continuously for the entire 35-year run of the show up to the time of the interview.
+In her one-and-a-half-hour Archive interview, Sonia Manzano talks about her role as "Maria" on the classic children series Sesame Street, which she had played continuously for the entire 35-year run of the show up to the time of the interview.
 She describes her audition for the show, a typical production week and important milestones for her character including her marriage to Luis and the birth of their daughter.
 She describes her prominence as a role model for Latinos on television, as a result of the popularity of the series.
 She also talks about key creative talent from the series including: Jim Henson and puppeteer Fran Brill, as well as performers Bob McGrath, Emilio Delgado, Loretta Long, Matt Robinson, Will Lee, Roscoe Orman, Linda Bove, Kevin Clash and Carroll Spinney.
-Karen Herman conducted the interview at the Sesame Workshop in New York, NY on July 15, 2004.
+Karen Herman conducted the interview on July 15, 2004 at the Sesame Workshop in New York, NY.